vaibhavverma9999/News-Category-Prediction/README.md

 # News-Category-Prediction

+**Run the python notebook first to create pickle files

 Frontend is implemented using FLASK API.
 Python scripts are called using HTML and Flask API.

 Inside Python Notebook: